-Dining out: There are places you can eat out and not spend a fortune.
+There are places you can eat out and not spend a fortune.
 Usually lunch is a cheaper option than dinner, and many places have a set menu which includes a glass of wine.

 Le Comptoir du Relais St-Germain, 9 carrefour de l’Odéon, 6th arrondissement.
 It’s small and you’d need to book well ahead for dinner in this lovely Art Deco bistro but for lunch you can just turn up and be lucky and dine for under 10 euro.
 Try the Croque Monsieur.

 Bistrot Victoires, 6 rue de la Vrillière, 1st arrondissement.
 Big salads in a bowl are their under 10 euro specialty but don’t imagine rabbit food—the French put meats, cheese, everything into salad.
 There are also other well-priced dishes.